rafal-tarnow/EspooLearnWords/README.md

 Error: QtCreator Downloading Android SDK Tools from .. : TLS initialization failed This error occurs because QtCreator uses libssl version 1.1.1 while Ubuntu 22.04 defaults to version 3.0.0.
 The solution to this problem is to download the source code of the libssl library in version 1.1.1, compile it, and install the library.
 Then, run QtCreator using the following command: LD_PRELOAD=/usr/local/ssl/lib/libcrypto.so:/usr/local/ssl/lib/libssl.so ./qtcreator, where /usr/local/ssl/lib is the path to the installed libssl library in version 1.1.1.

+Bład: No target architecture defined in json file: check if project is not divided into library and executable, mayby yout try run library on phone? chlick button left down cornert above run button , end then check run configuration

 XCB error
 To fix the xcb error while running a project in Qt Creator, execute the following command: sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev.